Careless Whisper: Speech-to-Text Hallucination Harms: Methodology

 \subsection{Data \& Participants}

-Data for this study was sourced from AphasiaBank, a repository of aphasic speech data that is housed within TalkBank, a project overseen by Carnegie Mellon University.
+Data for this study were sourced from AphasiaBank, a repository of aphasic speech data that is housed within TalkBank, a project overseen by Carnegie Mellon University.
 AphasiaBank provides audio and video data of both people with aphasia and without aphasia (the latter in a control group), including transcriptions produced by humans alongside anonymized demographic information of participants.
-The speech data in AphasiaBank stems from multiple sources, most of which are University hospitals, and across 12 languages, including English, Mandarin, Spanish and Greek.
-We obtained our data following the data collection rules of TalkBank~\cite{aphasiabank}, and limited it to English language speech only, collected from multiple institutions across the United States.
-The conversations documented in AphasiaBank are in the format of sociolinguistic interviews, wherein an interviewer asks a standard slate of topics, and the interviewee (the participant from either the aphasia group or control group) responds spontaneously with a free-form response.
-Common prompts involve asking interviewees to talk about their lived experiences, re-tell fairy tales, or describe what is happening in a series of printed images.
+The speech data in AphasiaBank stems from multiple sources, most of which are University hospitals, and spans 12 languages, including English, Mandarin, Spanish and Greek.
+We obtained our data following the data collection rules of TalkBank~\cite{aphasiabank}, and limited our study to English language speech only, collected from multiple institutions across the United States.
+The conversations documented in AphasiaBank are in the format of sociolinguistic interviews, wherein an interviewer asks about a standard slate of topics, and the interviewee (the participant from either the aphasia group or control group) answers spontaneously with a free-form response.
+Common themes involve asking interviewees to talk about their lived experiences, re-tell fairy tales, or describe what is happening in a series of printed images.

 In our final sample, we retrieved audio from 437 participants evenly balanced by gender (221 men and 217 women, with no participants identifying as non-binary or other gender identities).
 By race, our sample includes 390 white participants, 27 African American participants, and 20 participants of other races, including Asian and Hispanic participants.\footnote{To protect patient privacy due to the small number of samples across non-white and non-African American race groups, we aggregate these patients into one category, yielding three racial categories in our sample (white, African American, other).} Other demographic data available to us include each participant's age, number of years of education, employment status, vision and hearing status, and whether English is their first language.